jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

 "13.
 Qualified Event Names" should be out of scope, since it is about text code?
 The articles before 'System Events' might be put into one article.
 I might put System Events in one article.
 System Events can almost be demoted to a Construct Draft, but just like System Objects is in there, I might want to keep System Events part of the Encircle Language Spec (for now).
-(The correspondence between System Objects and System Events is that they seem more like part of a run-time or if Encircle would function more like a stand-alone language, rather than mostly a diagram notation).
+(The correspondence between System Objects and System Events is that they seem more like part of a run-time or if Encircle might function more like a stand-alone language, rather than mostly a diagram notation).
 The last 3 articles might become a single 'misc' article.
 But perhaps some of them have a place in the main article.

 ```